spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/install-with-helm.md

 ---

-4. In case you want to upgrade the Spotinst controller’s version:
+4. In case you want to upgrade the Spotinst controller's version:

 ```Shellscript
 $ helm upgrade spotinst-kubernetes-cluster-controller spotinst/spotinst-kubernetes-cluster-controller \